Some examples in the theory of Beurling's generalized prime numbers: On the examples of Diamond and Beurling. Proof of Theorem

-The proof of Theorem \ref{thDiamond} is complete. \begin{remark} We conclude this section with some remarks: \begin{itemize} \item[(i)] In order to obtain $N(x) = ax + O(x/ \log^{3/2}x) $ from Theorem \ref{thremaindertauberian} with $\beta=1/2$ for $N=N_{P_{1}}$ and $N=N_{C,1}$, one needs to use three terms in the sum occurring in (\ref{remaindereq1}) and the bounds for $G(1+it)$ and its first three derivatives.
-One can show with a more careful analysis that it suffices to subtract only one term and that one only needs to assume the bounds for $G(1+it)$ and $G'(1+it)$.
-Refinements of the Tauberian remainder Theorem \ref{thremaindertauberian} will be treated elsewhere. \item [(ii)] The asymptotic formula $N_{C,1}(x)=x+O(x/\log ^{3/2}x)$ was first obtained by Beurling \cite{beurling} via the Perron inversion formula and contour integration.
+The asymptotic formula $N_{C,1}(x)=x+O(x/\log ^{3/2}x)$ was first obtained by Beurling \cite{beurling} via the Perron inversion formula and contour integration.
 The asymptotic expansion (\ref{diamondexeq8}) appears already in Diamond's paper \cite{diamond2}.
-He refined Beurling's computation and also deduced from (\ref{diamondexeq8}) the first order approximation $N_{C,1}(x)=cx+O(x/\log ^{3/2}x)$ via convolution techniques.
-On the other hand, the asymptotic formula (\ref{diamondexasympexp}) is new and our proof, in contrast to those of Diamond and Beurling, avoids any use of information about the zeta functions on the region $\Re e \:s<1$. \end{itemize}
+He refined Beurling's computation and also deduced from (\ref{diamondexeq8}) the first order approximation $N_{P_1}(x)=cx+O(x/\log ^{3/2}x)$ via convolution techniques.
+On the other hand, the asymptotic formula (\ref{diamondexasympexp}) is new and our proof, in contrast to those of Diamond and Beurling, avoids any use of information about the zeta functions on the region $\Re e \:s<1$.

 \end{remark}